adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 ![Final Project Updated Sketch](../../assets/images/stem/disability-forewarning-system/updated-final-project-sketch.jpg)

-I considered moving the display upward with an sliding motion like [this](https://www.youtube.com/watch?v=aXFCkfvWTHs) instead, but ended up going back to the above design since the angle between the roof and the trunk would prevent the upward sliding motion.
+I considered moving the display upward with a sliding motion like [this](https://www.youtube.com/watch?v=aXFCkfvWTHs) instead, but ended up going back to the above design since the angle between the roof and the trunk would prevent the upward sliding motion.

 For the motor itself, I planned to make a servo-driven hinge mechanism similar to products I found while researching.
 [This Thingiverse page](https://www.thingiverse.com/thing:1323380/files) has the `STL` files from the design below, as well as a technical drawing.
 [This GrabCAD page](https://grabcad.com/library/servo-based-hinge-1) has 3D models also containing the servo motor itself.